MES Components: Human Resources and Labor Management

 1. Workforce Scheduling

-- How it Works: MES uses production schedules and labor availability to create optimized workforce plans.
+How it Works: MES uses production schedules, machine availability, and labor resources to create optimized workforce plans.
+By factoring in absences, shift overlaps, and workload distribution, it ensures smooth operations.

 2. Skill Management

-- How it Works: MES maintains a database of employee skills and certifications.
+How it Works: MES maintains a digital database of employee profiles, training history, and certifications.
+When tasks require specialized expertise, only qualified employees are scheduled.

 3. Attendance and Time Tracking